Ameliorated-LLC/amecs/README.md

 #### Lockscreen Image

 This function allows for changing the lockscreen image.

 This is a modified version of [LoganDark's lockscreen-img script](https://git.ameliorated.info/LoganDark/lockscreen-img).

+#### Profile Image

+This function allows for changing the user's profile (PFP) image.

-It works by taking ownership of the existing lockscreen image files, and replacing them with the new image supplied by the user.
+It works by taking ownership of the existing profile image files, and replacing them with the new image supplied by the user.
+Several necessary registry changes are made as well.

+This is a modified version of [LoganDark's profile-img script](https://git.ameliorated.info/LoganDark/profile-img).

 #### User Elevation